sengstacken/namer-summit-2024-genAI-privacy/README.md

 - All traffic between your resources and the Bedrock API remains within your VPC, adding a layer of privacy and security.
 - No public internet exposure is required to access Bedrock services.

-### 3. VPC Endpoint Policy

-To enhance security, we will create and apply a **VPC Endpoint Policy** that controls which roles and resources can access the Bedrock API through the VPC endpoint.
-This policy will allow us to:

-- Restrict access based on specific roles or conditions.
-- Ensure that even if a user has the correct IAM permissions, they cannot access the API unless they are connecting through the VPC endpoint, thereby adding a defense-in-depth strategy.

 ---